Basic health insurance during your first 3 months in Canada

 iMED coverage period

-If you are a one-term exchange student or a VIRS student, you will have iMED for the duration of your studies.
+If you are a one-term exchange student or a VIRS student, you will have iMED for the full duration of your program of studies.
+Check your coverage dates.

 iMED fees